cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/unused-on-guide-path/misaka.md

 1. Go to `Settings` -> `Sign In`
 1. Enter in your Apple Account and Password
 1. Close the Settings and Sign In windows
-1. Drag and drop the TrollInstallerMDC `.ipa` file into PlumeImpactor
+1. Drag and drop the Misaka `.ipa` file into PlumeImpactor
 1. Click `Install`

 The app will now install to your iOS device.